ma-laforge/CMDimData.jl/doc/plotting.md

  - `EasyPlot` supports mostly x/y graphs & basic plot attributes at the moment.
  - `EasyPlot` does not support `DataTime` or `DataFreq`.
- - The `EasyPlot.@importbackend [backend]` macro evaluates the interfacing code at run time to circumvent having to add backends as dependencies of `CMDimData`.
+ - The `CMDimData.@includepkg [backend]` macro evaluates the interfacing code at run time to circumvent having to add backends as dependencies of `CMDimData`.
 They consequenly do not take advantage of Julia's pre-compilation cache.